We are getting married in one of our favorite places, looking out over the Salish Sea.

 Take the Bainbridge or Bremerton ferry from Colman Dock, in downtown Seattle.
 The Bainbridge ferry is a 30-minute ride.
 The Bremerton ferry is a 60-minute ride (but very pretty) and the drive to Port Townsend from either ferry takes about the same amount of time.

 On Labor Day weekend, the lines to drive onto the ferries will be long, and the ferries might be running late.
-Plan accordingly.
+Like, you might need to get in line for the ferry two hours before the boat you want to get on is scheduled to depart.

 Car Only